Codecademy/docs/content/javascript/concepts/json/terms/parse/parse.md

 ---
-Title: '.parse()'
+Title: ".parse()"
-Description: 'Returns a new value taken from a provided JSON string.'
+Description: "Returns a new value taken from a provided JSON string."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'JSON'
+  - "JSON"
-  - 'Objects'
+  - "Objects"
-  - 'Strings'
+  - "Strings"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 The `.parse()` method returns a new value taken from a provided JSON string.